AlternaCraft/ACLIB/README.md

 // Load the messages
 LangManager.loadMessages();
 ```
 It will create three files into langs folder.
-For example, in the english locales:
+For example, english messages would be like this:
 ```YAML
 # ######################################
 # ## [LOCALES]Do not edit %variables% ##